 Fig 2: Modelled rainfed rice (a) presence/absence (from CEMs) and (b) high/low extent (from BRTs).
 Green and white areas show where model outputs agree with observed rainfed rice cultivation data, whereas yellow and brown areas are where models disagree with observed data. (c) Spatial agreement in CEM and BRT outputs, where green areas show agreed presences, and white areas are agreed absences.
 Disagreements are shown in orange (CEMs predict presence but BRTs predict low extent) and blue (CEMs predict absence but BRTs predict high extent).
-Data are plotted at 18 km resolution.
+Data are plotted at 18 km cell resolution.

-Thus the CEMs and BRTs were in broad agreement in terms of the locations of climatically suitable for rainfed rice, but the models differed in terms of which climate variables were the most important predictors of rainfed rice cultivation.
+Thus the CEMs and BRTs were in broad agreement in terms of the locations of climatically suitable cells for rainfed rice, but the models differed in terms of which climate variables were the most important predictors of rainfed rice cultivation.
 In the CEMs, PER was the most influential variable and it was almost 1.5 times more important than Rain and 2.5 times more important than Tmin and Tmax (Fig 3a).
 For BRTs, Rain was the most important variable, but was only marginally more influential than PER and only 1.5 times more important than the two temperature-derived variables (Fig. 3b).